HarveyHunt/howm/README.md

 ```

 * **MASTER_RATIO**: The ratio of the master window's size in stack modes compared to the size of the stack area.
-can be from 0 to 1.
+Can be from 0 to 1.

 ```
 #define MASTER_RATIO 0.7